Tanu91/Tanu91.github.io/source/_posts/2013-05-31-relax-crazy.markdown

  sudo ->  for administrative previlages.

-apt-get-> Package Installer, puts stuff from repositries and install them
+apt-get-> Package Installer, puts stuff from repositries and install them.

 Now it's time to configure your settings.
 To do this you need to open an app called Terminal.

-*USERNAME
+* USERNAME :-
     First you need to tell git your name, so that it can properly label the commits you make.

 	{% codeblock %}
 	$ git config --global user.name "Your Name Here"
 	# Sets the default name for git to use when you commit
 	{% endcodeblock %}

-*E-Mail
+* E-Mail :-
     Git saves your email address into the commits you make.
 We use the email address to associate your commits with your GitHub account.
 	{% codeblock %}
 	$git config --global user.email "your_email@example.com"
 	# Sets the default email for git to use when you commit
 	{% endcodeblock %}

-*To see all settings
+* To see all settings :-

 	{% codeblock %}
 	$git config --list